MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/v1-migration-guide.md

 ```

-## Package Removal and Changes needed
+## Package Removal and Changes Needed

-Ensure that if you use any of the packages bellow you match the latest version that V1 uses:
+Ensure that if you use any of the packages below you match the latest version that V1 uses:

 | Package Name                                            | Version |
 | ------------------------------------------------------- | ------- |